Subprime mortgage crisis solutions debate: Arguments for a systemic risk regulator

 Fed Chairman Ben Bernanke stated there is a need for "well-defined procedures and authorities for dealing with the potential failure of a systemically important non-bank financial institution."
 He also argued in March 2009: "...
 I would note that AIG offers two clear lessons for the upcoming discussion in the Congress and elsewhere on regulatory reform.
 First, AIG highlights the urgent need for new resolution procedures for systemically important nonbank financial firms.
 If a federal agency had had such tools on September 16, they could have been used to put AIG into conservatorship or receivership, unwind it slowly, protect policyholders, and impose haircuts on creditors and counterparties as appropriate.
 That outcome would have been far preferable to the situation we find ourselves in now.
 Second, the AIG situation highlights the need for strong, effective consolidated supervision of all systemically important financial firms.
 AIG built up its concentrated exposure to the subprime mortgage market largely out of the sight of its functional regulators.
 More-effective supervision might have identified and blocked the extraordinarily reckless risk-taking at AIG-FP.
 These two changes could measurably reduce the likelihood of future episodes of systemic risk like the one we faced at AIG."

 Economists Nouriel Roubini and Lasse Pederson recommended in January 2009 that capital requirements for financial institutions be proportional to the systemic risk they pose, based on an assessment by regulators.
 Further, each financial institution would pay an insurance premium to the government based on its systemic risk.

-British Prime Minister Gordon Brown and Nobel laureate A. Michael Spence have argued for an "early warning system" to help detect a confluence of events leading to systemic risk.
+British Prime Minister Gordon Brown and Nobel laureate Michael Spence have argued for an "early warning system" to help detect a confluence of events leading to systemic risk.

 Former Federal Reserve Chairman Paul Volcker testified in September 2009 regarding how to deal with a systemically important non-bank that might get into trouble: